 A variety of scholarships are available for off-campus study through outside agencies.
-Students may pick up a Scholarship Handout available at the CICE.
+Students may view Scholarship information on our website here.
+Many of our semester program partners also offer scholarships.
 The Study Abroad Advisor will assist students seeking additional financial support for an off-campus study program.

 - EIIA.
 All Gustavus students and accompanying faculty members are covered under Gustavus Adolphus College insurance administered by Educational and Institutional Insurance Administrators (EIIA), policy #WR10003936 (policy number may change each year).
 This insurance provides secondary coverage for international emergencies and accidents as well as other benefits.
 Pre-existing conditions are covered up to $1500.